-The University of the Arts actively participates in international cooperation and focuses on building professional cooperation with university institutions and professional environments abroad.
+The Academy of Arts is actively involved in international cooperation and focuses on building professional partnerships with higher education institutions and professional environments abroad The International Office is open Monday - Thursday.

 Exchange studies from LHÍ